bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 4.md

 ## The Observation Hut
 As our adventurers make their way southwest, colors go from white to green as they approach the mountains.
+The adventurers can make a navigation check 13 and under is a fail and will lead to a combat enounter and 14 and over leads them to the o